-What do you do after you've spent more than 3 years and over 100,000 miles of backroad traveling around North America, with our only goal being to find the coolest little towns and beautiful scenery our country has to offer?
+What do you do after you've spent more than 3 years and over 100,000 miles of backroad traveling around North America?
+Traveling with the only goal being to find the coolest little towns and beautiful scenery our country has to offer?

 For Cindy and I, your gracious hosts at the Low-Key Hideaway in historic Cedar Key, we decided to settle down in one of the funkiest little towns we found along our adventure.

 We had visited Cedar Key multiple times during our journey, and each new town we'd visit around North America, we kept finding ourselves comparing it back to Cedar Key.

 Building up to our 4th year on the road, we were running out of money and knew we needed to settle down and find work for awhile.
 This was when we found the Low-Key Hideaway Motel & RV.
 The Tiki Bar outback was just the icing on the cake.